b-n/yakshop/README.md

 Build a production release as follows:

-`cargo build --release`
+`cargo build --release --bin yakshop_cli`

-The binary will be output to `./target/release/yakshop`
+The binary will be output to `./target/release/yakshop_cli`